rerun/rerun/README.md

 : Print help and usage then exit.

 `--replay *LOG*`
-: Compare the results of an execution to those of a replay log and show the diff.
+: Compare the results of a _command_ execution to that in a replay log and show the difference in output if any.

 `-M` *DIRECTORY*
 : Module library directory path.

 `-L` *DIRECTORY*
-: Log directory path.
+: Recorded _command_ execution logs stored in this directory.
+Also settable via `RERUN_LOGS`.

 `-v`
-: Execute command in verbose mode.
+: Execute _command_ in verbose mode.

 `-V`
-: Execute command and rerun in verbose mode.
+: Execute `rerun` and _command_ in verbose mode.

 # USING

 ## Help

-For syntax and example usage execute `rerun` using the `--help` flag:
+For command line syntax and example usage execute `rerun` using the `--help` flag:

 	$ ./rerun --help
 	 _ __ ___ _ __ _   _ _ __